-Now – centuries later – the solar system knew it as Sheherezade, or “Zadi” to its inhabitants.
+Now – centuries later – the solar system knew it as Scheherezade, or “Zadi” to its inhabitants.
 It had three settlements – Aberdeen Baharu, Gamelan Sakti and Gertak Lembu, built into it.
-Almost a century ago, engineers spun Sheherezade so that the settlements would experience 0.4g spin gravity.
+Almost a century ago, engineers spun Scheherezade so that the settlements would experience 0.4g spin gravity.
 The Zadi Dockyards and the Industrial Cluster were built at each axis least affected by the spin.

 Kazuo Khan was a 29-year old former Martian soldier with the Martian Congressional Republic.
 He now lived and worked as a security executive on Zadi for the Scheherezade Security and Safety Concern (S3C) – a police officer.

 Kazuo was at Five Star Noodles in the township of Gamelan Sakti.
 He was meeting with his good friend Captain Furaha Ding, the 50-year old Martian woman who commanded the S3C’s only patrol corvette, the Keris Gangsa.
 It was over 50 years old, but with torpedo launchers and point defence cannons (PDCs) it was an effective pirate deterrent.

 Captain Ding ordered Kazuo the kuetiau kari and teh 0 ais.
 The kuetiau, as with all their noodles were mushroom based and the tea tasted good as Zadi had its own tea plantation within the asteroid.

 She told Kazuo, “So, I’m headed out for a mission.
 I’ll be back in five weeks.
 But, here’s the thing.
 I heard that by the time I get back, you will have been promoted where I would be able to requisition you as a crew member of the Keris Gangsa.”